AdobeDocs/campaign-standard.en/help/integrating/using/map-campaign-custom-resources-and-dynamics-365-custom-entities.md

 >[!CAUTION]
 >
->If any Campaign custom resource record contains personal information, applicable to a customer’s use of Campaign, such record should be linked to a corresponding Campaign profile record (either directly or through another custom resource) so that a privacy related delete on the profile record can also delete the linked custom resource record containing personal information; the linking and deletion options between the entities must be configured to enable this cascade-like removal of the linked records.
-Personal information should not be entered into a custom resource that is not linked to the profile.

-A more comprehensive overview of Campaign custom resources can be found [at this link](../../developing/using/key-steps-to-add-a-resource.md).
+>If any Campaign custom resource record contains personal information, specific recommendations apply.
+Learn more [in this section](../../integrating/using/notices-and-recommendations-for-acs-and-ms-dynamics.md#privacy-linked-resources).

 ## Notices